RE 409: The Cost of Inauthenticity

 “We took the elevator down, we gotta take the stairs back up, we can do this!”

-Today we have Nathan.
-He is 45 years old from Harrisburg, VA and took his last drink on January 24th, 2023.
+Today we have Kristine.
+She is 34 years old from Toronto Canada, and she took her last drink on May 19th, 2025.

 This episode is brought to you by: